 What makes division III different from other NCAA divisions?

 Division III is the NCAA’s largest athletic division due to having the largest number of member colleges and the greatest number of student-athletes.
 Many athletes choose the DIII level because they are looking for a better balance of athletics and academics.
 Recruits often find that schools competing at higher division levels don’t provide them the opportunities to focus on academics as much as they would like.

 The general description of D3 schools are smaller schools where 10%-30% of the student body are student-athletes.
 As a student at these schools, you can expect small class sizes and the opportunity to be surrounded by many other athletes.
 D3 schools can be located in big cities, but many times, you find these schools in rural locations or smaller towns.
 While there are DIII schools all across the US, most of them are located in the Northeast, Southern and Central regions of the US.

 Will you have to register with the Eligibility Center if you play for a division III College?

-While division III colleges are still under the larger umbrella of the NCAA; student-athletes wishing to compete at the division III level do not need to register or be cleared through the NCAA Eligibility Center.
+While division III colleges are still under the larger umbrella of the NCAA, student-athletes wishing to compete at the division III level do not need to register or be cleared through the NCAA Eligibility Center.
 Each school has their own academic requirements and you will need to contact the coach at the school to get an idea of what you will need academically to qualify.

 Can Student Athletes at the Division III level still earn scholarships?